Concordium/concordium.github.io/source/mainnet/net/guides/deciding-wallet.rst

 - The |mw-gen1| creates and stores your private keys on the phone.
 This means it's easier to use because you don't need a Ledger device to make transactions.
 However, because your phone is connected to the internet, the wallet is more vulnerable to security breaches than the Desktop Wallet.
 You must back up the private keys on your phone.

-- The |mw-gen2| uses a secret passphrase that is created during setup to protect your private keys.
+- The |mw-gen2| uses a secret recovery phrase that is created during setup to protect your private keys.
 You don't need a Ledger device for transactions.
 However, because your phone is connected to the internet, the wallet is more vulnerable to security breaches than the Desktop Wallet.

 How to backup a wallet
 ======================